 The report continues to state that the reasons for the deaths and injuries were due mostly to overdosing, both accidental and intentional.
 Regaurdless, Tylenol is hard on the liver.

-For me, there are just too many risks and toxicities associated with over the counter pain meds.
-(FYI: Ibuprofen can irritate the stomach so much that it can cause it to bleed.)
+For me, there are just too many risks associated with over the counter pain meds.
+(Ibuprofen can irritate the stomach so much that it can cause it to bleed.)
 Plain and simple, its just not worth giving to our children, especially for something like teething.

 That doesn’t mean you have to let your child suffer needlessly though.
 There are many natural alternatives.